A bit of history as to how the whole thing started….and a bit more

 Well, we’ll start in 1887….long before LBJ became president.

-In that year, the political unit known as French Indochina was formed from 3 separate geographical units in that region.
+In that year, the political unit known as French Indochina was officially formed from 3 separate geographical units in that region.
 The maneuverings and small wars that led up to this point can be left out, but even they can be traced as far back as the 17th century and are generally based upon “traditional” colonial interests related to trade and cheap goods and cheaper labor, sometimes of the slave variety.
 From this point forward, the French gradually expanded their reach and control over the region until it included what are presently the nations of Vietnam, Laos and Cambodia.

 Fast forward to 1939 when the Germans defeat the French in World War 2 at which point the effective control of the region fell to the Japanese, which continues until the Japanese surrender in 1945.